kirill-dorkin/optika-beta/README.md

 <h2>Instructions</h2>
 <ol>
   <li><p>To run the app you first need to download and install Node.js and npm on your computer.
 Here is a link to the tutorial that explains how to install them: <a href="https://www.youtube.com/watch?v=4FAtFwKVhn0" target="_blank">https://www.youtube.com/watch?v=4FAtFwKVhn0</a>.
 Also here is the link where you can download them: <a href="https://nodejs.org/en" target="_blank">https://nodejs.org/en</a></p></li>
-  <li><p>When you install Node.js and npm on your computer you need to download and install MySQL on your computer.
-Here is another link to the tutorial which explains how you can download and install MySQL on your computer: <a target="_blank" href="https://www.youtube.com/watch?v=BxdSUGBs0gM&t=212s">https://www.youtube.com/watch?v=BxdSUGBs0gM&t=212s</a>.
-Here is a link where you can download MySQL: <a href="https://dev.mysql.com/downloads/installer/" target="_blank">https://dev.mysql.com/downloads/installer/</a></p></li>
+  <li><p>When you install Node.js and npm on your computer you also need to install MongoDB.
+Here is another link to a tutorial which explains how you can download and install MongoDB: <a target="_blank" href="https://www.youtube.com/watch?v=-0MwMmR7dC0">https://www.youtube.com/watch?v=-0MwMmR7dC0</a>.
+Here is a link where you can download MongoDB: <a href="https://www.mongodb.com/try/download/community" target="_blank">https://www.mongodb.com/try/download/community</a></p></li>
   <li><p>This step is optional, but highly recommended if you don't have a database management app.
-Because HeidiSQL is beginner-friendly and very easy to use than other database management options.
-Here is a link to the tutorial which explains how to download and install HeidiSQL: <a href="https://www.youtube.com/watch?v=oJ24MyLeiPs" target="_blank">https://www.youtube.com/watch?v=oJ24MyLeiPs</a> and here is a link where you can download it: <a href="https://www.heidisql.com" target="_blank">https://www.heidisql.com</a></p></li>
+Because MongoDB Compass is beginner-friendly and very easy to use.
+Here is a link to the tutorial which explains how to download and install MongoDB Compass: <a href="https://www.youtube.com/watch?v=--DovYgvPww" target="_blank">https://www.youtube.com/watch?v=--DovYgvPww</a> and here is a link where you can download it: <a href="https://www.mongodb.com/try/download/compass" target="_blank">https://www.mongodb.com/try/download/compass</a></p></li>
   <li><p>When you install all the programs you need on your computer you need to download the project.
 When you download the project, you need to extract it.</p></li>
   <li><p>After you extract the project you need to open the project folder in your code editor and in the root create a file with the name .env.</p></li>
   <li><p>You need to put the following code in the .env file and adjust the MongoDB connection string if necessary:</p></li>